ragundo/DwarfExplorer/README.md

 =============
 A DFHack plugin for browsing Dwarf Fortress internal structures (Windows/Linux).

+**NEW!!** Linux release available.
+See below for installing instructions.

 ![](images/dwarf_explorer.png)

 *NOTE:* Linux version is done but it will be out in a few weeks.